-Within the undergraduate program, grades are assigned to reflect levels of achievement in relation to course objectives.
-Students who do not complete a required nursing course satisfactorily, receiving a grade of "D" or "E" (failing) or a mark of "W" (withdrawal), are not eligible to progress in the Professional Nursing Program.
+Within the undergraduate program, grades are assigned to

+reflect levels of achievement in relation to course objectives.

+Students who do not complete a required nursing course satisfactorily, receiving a grade of "D" or "E" (failing) or a mark of "W" (withdrawal), are not eligible to progress in the professional program.
 A student who withdraws from a course with a failing grade reported as an "E3" or "E9" is considered to have failed the course.
 Students who fail a given course twice are disqualified from the College of Nursing.
-Students who earn a total of three failures in the Professional Nursing Program courses are also disqualified.
+Students who earn a total of three failures in the professional program courses are also disqualified.
 A required nursing course may be repeated only once.

-Any petition for curriculum adjustment, course substitution, overload, readmission to a nursing course, or readmission to the Professional Nursing Program must be approved by the College Standards Committee.
+Any petition for curriculum adjustment, course substitution, overload, readmission to a nursing course, or readmission to the professional program must be approved by the College Standards Committee.